Sergey842248/Music/README.md

 -  Create, edit and import playlists
 -  Playing queue with reorder
 -  User profile
--  30+ languages support (help translate the project: [Crowdin](https://crowdin.com/project/retromusicplayer)
+-  30+ languages support (help translate the project: [Translate](https://github.com/Sergey842248/Music/blob/main/CONTRIBUTING.md)
--  Browse and play your music by songs, albums, artists, playlists and genre
+-  Browse and play your music by songs, albums, artists, playlists and genres
--  Smart Auto Playlists - Recently played, most played and history
+-  Smart Playlists - Recently played, most played and history
 -  Build your playlist on the go
 -  Support for Lyrics over 100 Minutes

 We are trying our best to bring you the best user experience.
 The app is regularly updated for bug fixes and new features.